matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 max_lifetime to be greater than `min_lifetime`.

 If the user's retention settings conflicts with those in the room, then the user's clients should warn the user.
+A conflict exists if any field in `m.room.retention` is present which the user would otherwise be setting on their messages.

 ### Server Admin-specified per-room retention